ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 Post-sale Servicing | ✕ | ✓ |

 ShipBob and FBA offer very different special services.
-ShipBob delivers better customization options as well as useful tools for importers while FBA offers unique services that benefit Amazon sellers.
-Ultimately, Amazon FBA wins in this category, largely thanks to its hands-off customer service solutions and automatic Prime designation.
+ShipBob delivers better customization options as well as useful tools for importers, while FBA offers unique services that benefit Amazon sellers, as well as hands-off customer service solutions.

 ShipBob